 How do you clean your home?
 You know you don't need a million cleaners for every task right?
 Choose concentrated detergents with less packaging per wash and buy the biggest container you can.
 And choose eco-friendly cleaners that have less of a toxic load.
 Avoid fabric softener (add a cup of vinegar during the rinse cycle) and dry sheets, (use wool dryer balls) both are packed with nasty chemicals you don't need in your home.

-When buying new clothes try to buy ones that are made from natural fibres, like hemp, organic cotton or bamboo.
-Synthetic clothing creates microplastic that breaks off in the wash and heads through the sewage system right into our lakes and oceans.
-It’d be great to see washing machine manufacturers put filters right inside that can do a better job at capturing those tiny bits of plastic.
+When buying new clothes try to buy ones that are made from natural fibres, like hemp, organic cotton, bamboo, jute, linen, modal or lyocell.
+Synthetic clothing like elastane/spandex or nylon creates microplastic that breaks off in the wash and heads through the sewage system right into our lakes and oceans.
+It'd be great to see washing machine manufacturers put filters right inside that can do a better job at capturing those tiny bits of plastic.
 In the meantime, you can try reducing how often you wash or you can try the Guppy Bag, it helps capture some of that plastic.

 As individuals, we can only do so much.
 We also need to support campaigns that call for more taxes on wasteful packaging at its source- the manufacturer.
 Banning plastic bags in Canada is a good step but we need big polluters to STEP UP.
 We need more regulations that are not just about consumer behaviour.